project-zot/zot/examples/README.md

 				"urls": ["https://registry1:5000"],
-				"onDemand": false,                  # pull any image which the local registry doesn't have "pollInterval": "6h",               # polling interval, if not set then periodically polling will not run "tlsVerify": true,                  # whether or not to verify tls "certDir": "/home/user/certs",      # use certificates at certDir path, if not specified then use the default certs dir "content":[                         # which content to periodically pull, also it's used for filtering ondemand images, if not set then periodically polling will not run
+				"onDemand": false,                  # pull any image which the local registry doesn't have "pollInterval": "6h",               # polling interval, if not set then periodically polling will not run "tlsVerify": true,                  # whether or not to verify tls (default is true) "certDir": "/home/user/certs",      # use certificates at certDir path, if not specified then use the default certs dir "maxRetries": 5,                    # mandatory option! maxRetries in case of temporary errors "retryDelay": "10m",                # mandatory option! delay between retries, retry options are applied for both on demand and periodically sync.
+				"content":[                         # which content to periodically pull, also it's used for filtering ondemand images, if not set then periodically polling will not run
 					{
 						"prefix":"/repo1/repo",         # pull image repo1/repo